webprofusion/certify-docs/docs/script-hooks.md

 *By default the background service runs as Local System, so your scripts will execute in that context*, this can be important for issues regarding permissions, file system encryption etc.

+**Do not store scripts under the C:\Program Files\CertifyTheWeb\* folder.
+File stored there will be deleted next time you update the app**

 ## Scripting Basics

 Here is a sample PowerShell script which demonstrates a few commonly accessed pieces of information: